Rima/event-persistence/event-persisting-service/README.md

 If you don't define a logFile the app will log in the terminal, otherwise it'll stream logs to your logFile

 Accepted log levels: debug, info and error.

+### running tests
+To run test you need to have node `Mocha` installed. then you can run `mocha lib/tests/`

+When you run tests, `NODE_ENV` environment variable is switched to `test`

+Make sure you have the test bucket defined in the environment variable.
+In the code flushing a bucket is only enabled when working in test environment, as it's a dangerous operation to enable otherwise.
+You could also disable bucket flushing through the cluster manager (as per notes in the db setup).

+Currently there are only two test cases testing http GET, Delete and Sockets, this could improve to add a bunch more.

 ## Stack